hassifmohd/project-management/_posts/2019-07-01-master-project-management-avoid-the-10-most-common-mistakes-chapter1.md

 - 20% Have Gantt chart but no Critical path or not proper
 - 10% properly done!

+## Mistake 6: Not planning across project

+- Not keep track or manage of multiple project

+## Mistake 6: Do Gantt chart combination

+- If you have multiple project, then you need to combine all Cantt chart
+- TODO: put picture as example
+- Can see how many project running at the same time
+- Can quickly get update each projects status
+- Can see future project bottle neck
+- This is good for Boss, PM and Team

+## Mistake 7: Stories VS Gantt chart

+- Telling project progress using stories instead of coloured in Gantt chart
+- Because we can tell the current progress but we did not tell what the progress should be
+- If people tell stories can be dangerous because they could be hiding something

+## Mistake 7 solution: Do a coloured in Gantt chart

+- Tell current progress VS what progress should be.
+To see project is keeping up

 # Others

 - This posting is powerd by [jekyll](https://jekyllrb.com/)